 - If yes, do you think there is a way you can edit these beliefs to make yourself more flexible and forthcoming to self-pleasure?
 In what ways?

 In our society, sexuality runs into extremes from strict religion to mainstream movie item songs and porn.
 They make it very confusing for us to know what healthy sexuality can feel like.
-There is a strong tendency to privatize our problems because we feel judged, we feel embarrassed.
+There is a strong tendency to privatize our problems because we feel judged, we feel embarrassed about our sex life.
 The most common question I get from women who are unable to orgasm or enjoy sex is “Am I the only one?”

 All of this is happening in broader society, but it has a direct influence on bedroom politics and what we think that we should feel or do as women for pleasure.
 If we should remain passive and be objects of desire, or if we are allowed to claim our pleasure and have agency about it and be the pursuer.
 The limits set by society, parents or anyone else should not have a hold on you, your body and your pleasure.

 It is time for us to do a critical evaluation of these beliefs and be unapologetic about our pleasure.
-And it starts from us accepting, discovering, and claiming the pleasure that is inherent in our bodies.
+And it starts from us accepting, discovering, and claiming the pleasure and sexual activities that are inherent in our bodies.

 Remember: pleasure gets better, the more you know about what you like!